10 important Labrador training tips

 Retriever training tip #6: Communication is more than words.

 When training your Labrador Retriever, your dog interprets everything you say and do as a form of language and communication.
-Therefore, you need to communicate as much as possible in as few as words as possible.
+Therefore, you need to communicate as much as possible in as few words as possible.

 Retriever training tip #7: Training retrievers requires good timing

 Good timing would be catching the puppy in the act of peeing in the house and scolding him and taking him immediately outside.
+Then, if he goes potty outside, praising him for that.

 Retriever training tip #8 – Getting the most value out of praise.

 Praise is an important part of training your retriever.
-You should always include it in your training work, but when people praise us for everything we do, it loses its value.
+You should always include it in your training work.
+But when people praise us for everything we do, it loses its value.
 It becomes like background noise.
 It is the same with dogs.
 Syrupy, nonstop praise does not help train your retriever.
 Praise needs to be appropriate, received, well timed and not an excuse.

 When first teaching a puppy to SIT, we can praise the dog with words, petting, and treats for performing the task.
 But when a dog is older and knows the command, these types of praise do not carry the same weight nor are they needed.
 Always be sure praise is earned.